- Formulated meal replacements (FMRs) are different from traditional VLED shakes — they're flexible, not restrictive

 When it comes to weight loss, many people think of different strategies as distinct or sequential: start with lifestyle changes like 'eat less and move more', then consider medication or surgery.

-In this model, meal replacement shakes are often seen as a traditional, ‘restrictive’ or ‘dietiting’ approach – something to do for a specified period of time, then set aside once medication enters the picture.
+In this model, meal replacement shakes are often seen as a traditional, 'restrictive' or 'dieting' approach — something to do for a specified period of time, then set aside once medication enters the picture.
+But that perception is now changing.

-In the past, shakes were used in the form of a Very Low Energy Diet (VLED) – a short term, intensive approach, where all meals were replaced with shakes, soups or bars to induce rapid weight loss, usually entering a ketogenic state.
+In the past, shakes were used in the form of a Very Low Energy Diet (VLED) — a short-term, intensive approach where all meals were replaced with shakes, soups or bars to induce rapid weight loss, usually entering a ketogenic state.
+Whilst effective for some, this strategy is difficult to maintain and often leads to weight regain once a return to normal eating.

 That's where formulated meal replacement (FMR) shakes come in — a more flexible and sustainable option, particularly relevant during medical weight loss treatment.

-What is a Formulated Meal Replacement?
+What Is a Formulated Meal Replacement?

 Unlike VLED products, formulated meal replacements are designed for more adaptable use.
 They don't require a prescription and are not limited to being purchased at pharmacies.
 They can be used flexibly, one to two times a day, alongside whole foods and even in the long term to help you reach your nutritional goals.